HirziDevs/PteroStats/README.md

 </div>

+> [!WARNING]
-## This is a development build! some features may not work.
+> This is a development build!
+Some features may not work.

 ## Introduction
 PteroStats is a Discord Bot that designed to check Pterodactyl or Pelican Panel stats and post it to your Discord server.